icon-project/documentation/howto/how-to-ICON_Development_Network-AWS-marketplace.md

 https://github.com/icon-project/t-bears

 #### Step 1: Installation
-Install the T-bears by referring to the following link. https://github.com/icon-project/t-bears#installation
+Install the T-bears by referring to the following link: https://github.com/icon-project/t-bears#installation

 #### Step 2: Block search & SCORE deploy

 T-bears can build an environment that can be deployed in a local SCORE without using the AWS-generated Development Network.
-See details Github
+See Github for details.

 We have already setup ICON Development Network with CloudFormation, we will deal with block search, Send Transaction & Get Transaction Result and SCORE distribution using this network.